AI & Human Discernment

 AI tools accelerate workflow velocity.
 They do not replace verification rigor.

 In high-pressure service environments, speed compresses review time.
-Compressed review time increases the probability of documentation gaps, overstated coverage explanations, and incomplete clarifications.
+Compressed review time increases the probability of documentation gaps, overstated coverage interpretations, incomplete clarification, and assumption-based communication.

 Compliance frameworks define procedure.
 Human judgment determines execution.